 In an energy storage facility, stored water serves as a ready energy source, generating power as it flows downhill to turn hydroelectric turbines.
 In San Diego County, energy storage could support electrical transmission grid operations that are essential to integrating growing renewable wind and solar power supplies.

-The Water Authority and the City of San Diego are joint permittees on a preliminary permit issued by the Federal Energy Regulatory Commission which allows the agencies to pursue development of an energy storage facility near San Vicente Reservoir.
-The preliminary permit is an early step in the process of determining if and how the Water Authority and the City could develop the project in the next decade.
+The Water Authority and the City of San Diego are joint permittees on a preliminary permit issued by the Federal Energy Regulatory Commission which allows the agencies to pursue development of an energy storage facility near the San Vicente Reservoir.
+The preliminary permit is an early step in the process of determining if and how the Water Authority and the City could develop the project that could be operational by 2025.

 The proposed up to 500-megawatt energy storage facility would supplement the region's energy needs during peak demand periods and generate up to 8 hours of stored energy, enough to supply approximately 325,000 homes annually.